-Goal 7: Areas Subject to Natural Disasters and Hazards: The proposed text amendments do not propose to change the County's Plan or implementing regulations regarding natural disasters and hazards; therefore, they are in compliance.
+Goal 7: Areas Subject to Natural Disasters and Hazards: The proposed text amendments do not propose to changes the County's Comprehensive Plan or implementing regulations regarding natural disasters and hazards; therefore, they are in compliance.
+Eligible properties subject to SB 762, effective April 1, 2023, will be required to comply with Oregon Residential Specialty Code (R327) to fire harden the ADU and coordinate with the Oregon State Fire Marshal to ensure the property has defensible space.